 So it began.
-Over ten years, from 1992 to 2002, the Edge was printed and distributed monthly at bookstores, coffee shops, cafes, bodegas, and public houses.
-By the time of the last issue it was widely circulated, from the north coast of Oregon to the Left Bank of Paris.
-Details of how this progressed are stored in the memories of readers.
-Hopefully folks will share these memories as you explore this website.
+For over ten years, from 1992 to 2002, the Edge was printed and distributed monthly at bookstores, coffee shops, cafes, bodegas, and public houses.
+By the time of the last print issue it was circulated widely, from the north coast of Oregon to the Left Bank of Paris.
+After a decade of ink, it continued to be published online.

 Dr. Karkeys says the Edge evolved from said circulars.
 The centerfold pages of the first issues were devoted entirely to musical gatherings – on Thursdays at Bill’s Tavern; and on Fridays, Saturdays, and Sundays at The Whaler.
 Billy delivered his core message about art and community in a piece titled “Live Music!”